Bone Broth Recipe to Improve Fertility, Boost Your Egg Quality & Quantity and Build a Healthy Lining

 In Chinese medicine, food and herbs are used to supplement your Jing, especially if you're showing signs of deficiency, like low AMH and/or a poor antral follicle count.
-Preserving your Jing is so important for increasing fertility, which is why I include dietary, exercise, and lifestyle guidelines in my premium fertility program, Total Fertility Wellness.
+Preserving your Jing is so important for increasing fertility, which is why I include dietary, exercise, and lifestyle guidelines in my premium fertility program, Fertility Activation Method™.

 Even if you're not showing signs of deficiency, eating Jing-nourishing foods help to preserve and increase fertility.
 Because bone marrow is a form of Jing, acupuncturists may prescribe bone marrow soup to supplement your Jing supply.

 Bone marrow also helps to build new blood cells and heal the gut.
 It's excellent for building a healthy uterine lining and supporting digestion - another important element of fertility.

 Here's a recipe to replenish your Jing, boost egg quality and build a healthy lining.
 It's taken from a wonderful Chinese medicinal cookbook written by two of my teachers.

 Bone-Building Stock (Makes 10 to 14 cups) (Taken from "Ancient Wisdom Modern Kitchen: Recipes from the East for Health, Healing, and Long Life" by Yuan Wang, Warren Shier, and Mika Ono)

 Once you have made the stock, simply add ingredients you prefer: veggies such as mushrooms, carrots, Chinese cabbage, or kale; and/or meat such as shrimp, chicken, beef, or pork.
 Season with salt or soy sauce to taste.
 You can also make one large batch and freeze the broth to use later.